What is a Neighbourhood Plan?

 What is a Neighbourhood Forum?

 A neighbourhood forum is a community group designated to take forward neighbourhood planning in areas without parish or town councils, for example Baldock, Hitchin and Letchworth Garden City.
 The membership of a neighbourhood forum is open to people who live, work or have been elected to represent the area concerned.
 A prospective neighbourhood forum must apply to the local planning authority to be designated.
-Details of how to apply to become a neighbourhood forum can be found in The Neighbourhood Planning (General) Regulations 2012.
+Details of how to apply to become a neighbourhood forum can be found in The Neighbourhood Planning (General) Regulations 2012 (as amended).

 What is a Neighbourhood Area?